k255/drill-fuzzy-search/README.md

 # drill-fuzzy-search

-drill-fuzzy-search is a plugin for [Apache Drill] that supports similarity search and distance search based on SimMetrics library.
+drill-fuzzy-search is a plugin for [Apache Drill] that supports simple similarity and distance search.

 What is supported:
   - [Levenshtein]